Me as a designer:

 close-up image of a collage with pink text and wire and string

-• Miro and project management
+• Digital tools and project management

 Using Miro as a project management tool, ideation board, remote workshopping and more.
 I’m used to other digital whiteboard tools as well (Figjam, Zoom whiteboard etc).
-When managing projects I often utilize kanban and am familiar with the scrum structure.

 a screenshot from Miro digital white board